kruvcraft21/GGIl2cpp/README.md

 Il2cpp.FindClass()
 Il2cpp.PatchesAddress()
 Il2cpp.FindObject()
+Il2cpp.FindFields()
 ```

-* "Il2cpp()" - This function takes from 0 to 2 arguments, it is needed to indicate the beginning of global-metadata and libil2cpp.
+* `Il2cpp()` - This function takes from 0 to 2 arguments, it is needed to indicate the beginning of global-metadata and libil2cpp.
 Without it, the function located in the Il2cpp table will not work.
-* "Il2cpp.FindMethods()" - Searches for a method, or rather information on the method, by name or by offset, you can also send an address in memory to it.
+* `Il2cpp.FindMethods()` - Searches for a method, or rather information on the method, by name or by offset, you can also send an address in memory to it.
-* "Il2cpp.FindClass()" - Searches for a class, by name, or by address in memory.
+* `Il2cpp.FindClass()` - Searches for a class, by name, or by address in memory.
-* "Il2cpp.PatchesAddress()" - Patch `Bytescodes` to `add`
+* `Il2cpp.PatchesAddress()` - Patch `Bytescodes` to `add`
-* "Il2cpp.FindObject()" - Searches for an object by name or by class address, in memory.
+* `Il2cpp.FindObject()` - Searches for an object by name or by class address, in memory.
 In some cases, the function may return an incorrect result for certain classes.
 For example, sometimes the garbage collector may not have time to remove an object from memory and then a `fake object` will appear or for a turnover, the object may still be `not implemented` or `not created`.
+* `Il2cpp.FindFields()` - Searches for a field, or rather information about the field, by name or by address in memory.

 ## How to use